adamkulawik/tdd-oop-workshop/exercises/VOD.md

 Fetch movie type from Movie Catalogue.
 Regular customers now will pay 10 USD for premiere movies.

-Data can be fetched from `MovieCatalogueAPI` interface, method `MovieStatus movieStatus(MovieId movieId`
+Data can be fetched from `MovieCatalogueFacade` interface, method `MovieStatus movieStatus(MovieId movieId`